MartinArmstrongAU/CP3407_Group_Project/user_stories/user_story_06.md

+* (Priority: 10) (Estimated: 5 days) As a cleaning business, I want to track my cleaners’ schedules so that I can avoid double bookings and ensure efficiency.

-# User story title: e.g. Show current deals
+# User story title: Track Cleaners' Schedules (as a Cleaning Business)

-Keep any other version here as well, e.g. Display current deals, Let user to click on "show-current-deals".
+No previous versions

-## Priority: 10 (e.g. latest for iteration-1)
+## Priority: 10 (Project planning BEFORE iteration-1)
-Any notes on priority go here.
-Note you may have different priorities at different stages of you project.
-Again, keep all changes here for marking.
+No changes yet

-## Estimation: e.g. 2 days
+## Estimation: 5 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
-* Bob: 1 day (e.g. estimated before iteration-1)
+* Joshua: 5 days (estimated before iteration-1)
-* Lisa: 2 days
-* Jack: 3 days

 ## Assumptions (if any):

-## Description: e.g. The web page will show current deals to Orion's orbits users
-You need to keep all versions here so that your instructor/marker can see your changes easily.
-In a real project, your older versions could be viewed via commits.

-Description-v1: e.g. The web site will show current deals to Orion's orbits users
+* No assumptions yet

+## Description: As a cleaning business, I want to track my cleaners’ schedules so that I can avoid double bookings and ensure efficiency.
+Description-v1: As a cleaning business, I want to track my cleaners’ schedules so that I can avoid double bookings and ensure efficiency.